rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

    While Lambda does not incur charges while idle, a DynamoDB incurs charges for data stored even though no data is read or written to it.

-   PROTIP: Use SimpleDB on AWS instead of DynamoDB for true no-cost idle.
+   PROTIP: On AWS use SimpleDB instead of DynamoDB for true no-cost idle.

 ## Install Serverless framework  #